andreamussap/everypillreminder/docs/calendar.md

 # Calendar

-The Calendar tab displays the list of medications that you added, and that have its alarm set.
+The Calendar tab displays the list of medications that have their alarm set.

-> Note: Only medicines with the alarm set are listed on the *Calendar* tab.
+> **Note - Only medicines with the alarm set are listed on the *Calendar* tab.**

-For each medication with the alarm set, it displays:
+For each medication with the alarm set, the list displays:

 - The label **Today** by default, and the label of today's week day.
 For example: **Monday**
 - A list of the meds ordered by the hour that they need to be taken (format HH:MM am/pm)